Mohan Singh Bisht: Vidhan Sabha elections

 He is a member of the Bharatiya Janata Party.
 He has repeatedly contested the Karawal Nagar Vidhan Sabha Constituency since 1998 and has lost the election just once in 2015 to Kapil Mishra.

-He was elected for the Second Legislative Assembly of Delhi in 1998, defeating runner-up Zile Singh (Indian National Congress) by 23,191 to 20,133 votes.
-In the 2003 state assembly election, he defeated runner-up Hasan Ahmed (Indian National Congress) by a large margin of 15,227 votes.
+He was elected to the Second Legislative Assembly of Delhi in 1998, defeating runner-up Zile Singh (Indian National Congress) by 23,191 to 20,133 votes.
+In the 2003 state assembly election, he defeated the runner-up Hasan Ahmed (Indian National Congress) by 15,227 votes.
 In the 2008 state assembly election, he further improved his margin of victory from the last election, winning against runner-up independent candidate Satan Pal Dayma by a margin of 21,128 votes.
 In 2013 state legislative assembly election, he received a tough fight from Kapil Mishra (Aam Aadmi Party), but finally won by a margin of 3083 votes.

 2013 assembly election

 He was appointed vice-president of the BJP's Delhi unit by the president Vijay Goel in May 2013.
 A First Information Report was registered against Bisht in October 2013 for alleged violation of model code of conduct.
 On 7 November 2013, the Bharatiya Janata Party announced Bisht as the party's candidate from Karawal Nagar Constituency for the 2013 state legislative assembly election, held on 4 December.
 His main election issues included infrastructure development, inflation and corruption.